 However, sitting at the bottom isn’t the only phenomenon you’ll notice if your angelfish has aged.
-You may also notice weight loss, bulging eyes, and discolored skins.
+You may also notice weight loss, bulging eyes, and discolored skin.
 Those are typical signs for a relatively old fish.

 Stress is one of the most common causes of lethargy and timidity in fish.
 While angelfish have an aggressive streak, that doesn’t make them immune to stress.
-If your fish is too stressed, it may choose to dwell the bottom sections.
+If your fish is too stressed, it may choose to dwell in the bottom sections.

 Common causes of stress in angelfish, and fish in general, include:

 - A sudden transition to a new tank without proper acclimatization